Instructor: Thomas van Geel

 Advanced Placement (AP) Chemistry is designed to be the equivalent of a college freshman course in general chemistry.
 We will cover a broad range of fascinating topics, making the course fun yet very rigorous; it requires a high level of dedication from the students.
 It is intended as a second-year high school chemistry course, and assumes a thorough mastery of the topics in sophomore chemistry.
 The curriculum is based on the guidelines of the College Board.
 For information about the course content, a complete description can be downloaded at the College Board website (www.collegeboard.org).

 Textbook: Chemistry, Zumdahl.
 Students are expected to read the relevant chapters for each unit as we progress through the year.
-Students who do not return the book will receive a grade of "incomplete."
+Students will have access to the textbook online, and also have the option of signing out a hard copy.
+Students who do not return the hard copy will receive a grade of "incomplete."
 The cost of a replacement book is $155.

 Computer: Laptops are now required for all students in WHS, and this is a computer-friendly class.
 You will need your laptop for note-taking, writing labs, etc.